 Solar Schools

-Powering K-12 education with solar energy
+Powering K-12 education with clean energy

 Solar for Schools Grant Program

 Established by the State Legislature in 2021, the Solar for Schools Grant Program is designed to stimulate the installation of solar energy systems on Minnesota schools, while using the opportunity to incorporate renewable energy use into school curriculum.
 As of May 2023, K-12 schools (Independent, Special, and Cooperative Districts), Tribal Contract Schools, as well as MN State Colleges and Universities are eligible to apply for grants through the program.
-Learn about the program updates from 2023 [PDF].

 The application process consists of obtaining a Project ID from Commerce, submitting a School Readiness Assessment which will demonstrate a school’s readiness to apply for grant funds — download our checklist [PDF] to prepare for the assessment.